r-spatialecology/shar/paper.md

 The `spatstat` package [@Baddeley2015] allows ecologists to access many methods of spatial point pattern analysis, such as summary functions and null model simulations, and to simulate heterogeneous point process models that can be used to show the importance of abiotic processes for continuous environmental data [@Getzin2008].
 However, even though many ecological studies on species-habitat associations using discrete environmental data can be found in the literature [@John2007; @Garzon-Lopez2014; @Guo2016; @Yang2016; @Du2017; @Furniss2017], `spatstat` cannot be used to reveal such associations without larger programming efforts by the users.
-The `inlabru` package provides an approach to  analyze the importance of abiotic processes, mostly for continuous environmental data, using Bayesian spatial modelling (i.e., `inlabru`) [@Bachl2019].
+The `inlabru` package provides an approach to  analyze the importance of abiotic processes, mostly for continuous environmental data, using Bayesian spatial modelling [@Bachl2019].
 The `fgeo` package [@Lepore2019] allows to visualize and analyze forest diversity, including species-habitat associations.
 But, the `fgeo` was designed to specifally handle ForestGEO data (<https://forestgeo.si.edu>) and furthermore includes only a small subset of methods available to analyze species-habitat associations.